 Jeeps are still being purchased today by classic car collectors and off-road enthusiasts.
 Their value has risen steadily throughout their existence, making them a rock-solid investment as well as being a lovely vehicle to own and look at, they are enormous fun to drive.

-In the years after the war other 4wd vehicles were being designed and manufactured for civilian use with lockable doors, waterproof cabs, heaters.
-After People had seen what jeeps were capable of, These more civilized 4wds were irresistible and sold in great numbers.
+In the years after the war other 4wd vehicles were being designed and manufactured for civilian use with lockable doors, waterproof cabs and heaters, After People had seen what jeeps were capable of, These more civilized 4wds were irresistible and sold in great numbers.

 Off road vehicle clubs sprang up all over the world and many military surplus jeeps found their way back onto the rough stuff being tested all over again, Modifications on these little jeeps were easy to do so it was nearly another decade before the Willys jeeps off road ability could be rivalled.